karthideveloper2021/library-management-2022/README.md

 If you want to use other database like postgresql, then install the required packages and configure them in `library/settings.py`

 To use postgresql, you need to install the package which you may already installed as it is mentioned in `requirements.txt`.
-If not type this command in terminal
+If not type this command in terminal to install it.
 ```
 pip install psycopg2
 ```